ROYAL COMMISSION OF INQUIRY... DON DALE

 The following two project histories amply demonstrate how Australia’s bureaucracy places self-interest ahead of community advancement… in both these instances, Aboriginal advancement.
 And the media either fails to notice or simply goes along with it.

-In the first event, bureaucrats remorselessly crushed the undesirable project but, for the second project, their only access being after the event, they simply smothered all possible public awareness of this threat to their lucrative careers.
+In the first event, bureaucrats remorselessly crushed the first undesirable project but, for the second, their only access being after the event, they simply smothered all possible public awareness of this threat to their lucrative careers.